Contents

 One option that's becoming increasingly common is working with a development partner that specializes in fintech and provides engineers who already understand what you're building.

-Trio is a good example of this model because the company focuses exclusively on the fintech sector and vets engineers for payments, lending, banking, compliance, and the broader financial services industry.
+Trio is, again, a good example of this model because the company focuses exclusively on the fintech sector and vets engineers for payments, lending, banking, compliance, and the broader financial services industry.

-Our approach is less like a traditional recruiting firm and more like an extension of your staff, with senior engineers who integrate quickly and reduce the ramp-up time almost to zero.
+Trio’s aim is to have our developers act as an extension of your staff, with senior engineers who integrate quickly and reduce the ramp-up time almost to zero.

 This kind of partner can make sense when you need to hire fast but don't want to compromise on domain expertise.